iamwizzdom/Ven10SmsReceiver/README.md

 # Ven10SmsReceiver
-The displays a coded sms sent by contact called Ven10
+The app displays a coded sms sent by contact called Ven10